 - Go snorkelling at rock pools: Suggestion: Nobbys Beach, Little Beach at Nelson Bay.

 - Visit Stockton Beach.
 It’s the largest moving coastal sand mass in the Southern Hemisphere.
+Also, try sandboarding there.

 - Relax in a rotunda.
 Suggestions: Lambton Park, King Edward Park, Centennial Park, Dangar Park in Mayfield and Maitland Park.